nestdotland/docs/.github/CONTRIBUTING.md

 # Welcome

 Hello there!
-We'd like to thank you for your interest in contributing to nest.land.
+We'd like to thank you for your interest in contributing to Nest.land.
 We're certain you're gonna make something awesome!

 <!-- Firstly, we'd like to clarify what kind of contribution we're looking for here at nest.land. -->